In-Game Advertising

 What is Server-Side Header Bidding?

-Server-side header bidding, also known as server-to-server header bidding, or S2S, is a header bidding process where the ad space auction will take place on an external ad server.
 As the auction is moved to an external server and not the user’s browser, it positively impacts page speed, and publishers can connect with multiple ad exchanges, ad networks, and SSPs without worrying about hampering the user experience.

-In client-side header bidding, as ad networks, SSPs, and ad exchanges use the user’s browser to run simultaneous auctions, the browser requires significant processing power, which can reduce page speed.
 This became a huge issue, especially with publishers that had a large number of ad spaces.
 Server-side header bidding was conceptualized to tackle the speed issues that client-side header bidding posed.

 Server-Side Header Bidding vs. Client-Side Header Bidding

-In contrast to server-side header bidding, which takes place on an external server, client-side header bidding, or browser-side header bidding, the auctions run in the user’s browser.
 In both bidding solutions, publishers have to auction off their inventory to multiple demand partners, which then place bids.
 The highest bid is selected as the winner, and the ad associated with the bid is displayed.

 S2S header bidding brings multiple advantages over client-side header bidding for publishers.
 Here are some of the key differences between server-side header bidding and client-side header bidding.